-I have written about my visit to Saalbach-Hinterglemm here, so you can see what I got up to during my visit, but here are many more ideas for things to do in the Austrian Alps in summer.
+I have written about my visits to Saalbach-Hinterglemm here and here, so you can see what I got up to during my visits, but here are many more ideas for things to do in the Austrian Alps in summer.

 During the summer there are mountain bikes everywhere.
 There are many companies in town that offer bike hire, lessons, guides, group tours and much more.
 There are dedicated mountain biking paths, and it looked like the riders were having a fantastic time.
 There’s even a pump track that has been built to help develop mountain biking skills.
 The weekend after we left, there was the Glemmride Bike Festival with a whole weekend dedicated to everything mountain biking.

 Biking for fun